Aceearly1993/lecarde-1/README.md

 `ADDED` - System Config: Now you can adjust windowed mode size and toggle full screen/windowed mode without having to tangle with LC2_KeyBinding.ini.
 (Aceearly1993)
 `ADDED` - Slightly updated some notes on Readme file (Simplified Chinese).
 (Aceearly1993)
+`FIXED` -  A bug which xbox d-pad is capable to move much earlier than the game's logic should when first introducing an area.
+(Aceearly1993)

  #### [0.6.1] - 2025/3/3 ####